Western Sydney Leadership Dialogue: Social issues

 The Dialogue advocates on social issues, such as obesity, diabetes, homelessness and domestic violence.

 Value capture

 The Regional Advocacy supports the idea of private sector contributions to the cost of public infrastructure through value capture.
-According to the Dialogue, federal funding, value capture, privatization and borrowing are all needed to successfully transform Western Sydney.
+According to the Dialogue, federal funding, value capture, privatisation and borrowing are all needed to successfully transform Western Sydney.

 Local government reform

-The Western Sydney Leadership Dialogue advocates radical local government reform to encourage best practices in Western Sydney.
+The Western Sydney Leadership Dialogue advocates radical local government reform to encourage best practice in Western Sydney.
 In a collaboration with Sydney Business Chamber, the Regional Advocacy released a report titled Governance Reform for Growth in 2018.
 The report proposed a City of Parramatta act and a new planning committee similar to the Central City Planning Committee.